douellette810/warehouse-checkin-app-tlwbob/BACKEND_SETUP_GUIDE.md

 **Important Notes:**
 - Replace `WarehouseCheckIn` with your actual database name
 - The double backslash `\\` in `CRSERV\\SQLEXPRESS` is required
+- For Windows Authentication, do NOT include DB_USER or DB_PASSWORD
-- Keep this file secure - it contains your database password
+- Keep this file secure - it may contain sensitive information

 ### Step 5: Copy Server Template